kammradt/tutorial-express-mongodb/README.md

 Lets start by installing our Back-end framework that will be used.
 We used `Vue.js` to create beautiful pages, and we will use `Express` to create our server.
 1. Run `npm install express` in the terminal inside our project folder.
 2. Run `npm install nodemon` in the terminal inside our project folder.
+3. Run `npm install cors` in the terminal inside our project folder.

 > 1. Express is a javascript library that help us creating APIs similars to what we have seen on Github, for example.
 Using it, will be possible to do something like:
 `GET www.site.com.br/api/getTexts` and receive a list of ours Texts from the Database.
 > 2. Nodemon is just a small library to help us during the process of development.
 Remember that when we were using `Vue.js`, file changes were reloaded automatically to the page?
 This will do the same but for our API.
+> 3. The package will help us control who can access our API by creating some CORs rules, this will allow only some URLs to communicate with our endpoints.

 Now, we are going to start our real project.
 Let's create a file that will work as the start of our API.